Noncommunicable diseases - fast facts!

 • Increased awareness about benefits of physical activity

-Implementation and investment into these evidence-based and cost-effective interventions has so far been insufficient, despite their ability to reduce preventable mortality and reduce exposure to the risk factors.
+Implementation and investment into these evidence-based and cost-effective interventions has so far been insufficient, despite their ability to reduce preventable mortality and by reducing exposure to the risk factors.

 find out how you can get involved in this year's campaign!